Zireachy/Zireachy/README.md

 ## Hi there 👋
 - I am Zireachy, an Asian Coder
 - I am not a pro at coding, so you can leave messaging me for help alone
-- Hope you're having a good day :D, I am too.
+- Hope you're having a good day :)...
+I am too.
 # Lets talk 🗣️
 - Discord: cireachy
 # Check more about me